-Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers as well as nuances that necessitate careful consideration when advising clients on a particular transaction.
+Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers as well as nuances that necessitate careful consideration when advising a client on a particular transaction.
 Almost all jurisdictions vest exclusive authority to review transactions in one agency.
-The US and China may end up being the exceptions in this regard.
+The United States is now the major exception in this regard since China consolidated its three antitrust agencies into one agency this year.
 Most jurisdictions provide for objective monetary size thresholds (e.g., the turnover of the parties, the size of the transaction) to determine whether a filing is required.
-Germany, for instance, provides for a de minimis exception for transactions occurring in markets with sales of less than €15 million.
-There are some jurisdictions, however, that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the UK).
+Germany has recently amended its law to ensure that it has the opportunity to review transactions in which the parties' turnover do not reach the threshold, but the value of the transaction is significant (e.g., social media, new economy, internet transactions).
+Please note that the actual monetary threshold levels can vary in specific jurisdictions over time.
+There are some jurisdictions that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the United Kingdom).
 Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction.
 However, there are some jurisdictions that take a more expansive view.
-For instance, Turkey recently issued a decision finding that a joint venture (JV) that produced no effect in Turkish markets was reportable because the JV's products 'could be' imported into Turkey.
+For instance, in Poland, a notification may be required even though only one of the parties is present and, therefore, there may not be an impact on competition in Poland.
+Turkey recently issued a decision finding that a joint venture (JV) that produced no effect on Turkish markets was reportable because the JV's products 'could be' imported into Turkey.
+In Serbia, there similarly is no 'local' effects required.
 Germany also takes an expansive view by adopting as one of its thresholds a transaction of 'competitively significant influence'.
-Although a few merger notification jurisdictions remain 'voluntary' (e.g., Australia, Singapore, the UK and Venezuela), the vast majority impose mandatory notification requirements.
+Although a few merger notification jurisdictions remain 'voluntary' (e.g., Australia, Singapore, the United Kingdom and Venezuela), the vast majority impose mandatory notification requirements.
+Moreover, in Singapore, the transaction parties are to undertake a 'self-assessment' of whether the transaction will meet certain levels, and, if so, should notify the agency to avoid potential challenge by the agency.